rsdoiel/rsdoiel.github.io/technotes/things-noticed.md

 F18 has a nice article an progressive enhancement summarizing with an [M&M]((https://18f.gsa.gov/2015/08/26/aaron-gustafson-beyond-responsive-design/) analogy.
 Discusses, why, and how to approach progressive enhancement.
-Good highlight on addressing the world most of us experience on the web who see it without the lense of iPhones, iPads and nice Macbooks.
+Good highlight on addressing the world most of us experience on the web who see it without the lens of iPhones, iPads and nice Macbooks.
+Includes a nice Q&A with Aaron Gustafson.